aaron-hsu86/Vet_Office/ReadMe.md

 CSS:
 - Add more CSS to the project to make it more visually appealing. - low priority
   - Project was designed with a basic framework in mind and focus was on making it work.
 Not much effort was put into making it look nice.

+Other:
+- Optimize pages for mobile. -low priority